 - Make sure to use small boxes for heavier items, and bigger boxes for light items.
 Otherwise, you risk overfilling the boxes and breaking them.
-Pull-along suitcases are good for things like books.
+Pull-along suitcases are good for heavier things like books.

 - Paper and bubble wrap are great for packing, but you can also make use of your clothes, towels, blankets or any other soft items to provide padding around more delicate items.
 It’s also environmentally friendly!

 - Be sure to pack heavy items at the bottom of the box, and evenly distribute them across the base, so that everything is not placed on one side, or in the centre.

-When packing your bedroom, you may want to save time by making use of a wardrobe box, which would allow you to simply move all your hanging clothes, and then take them off and put them in the wardrobes at the other end.
+When packing your bedroom you can save time with a wardrobe box.
+This lets you move all your hanging clothes, and then take them off and put them in the wardrobes at the other end.
 Check with your removals company if they have these available.

 When breaking down bedroom furniture, be sure to keep all screws and bolts together in a sandwich bag, taped to a piece of the furniture.
-If you want your removals team to disassemble and reassemble these items, make sure you have organised this in advance.
+If you want your removals team to disassemble and reassemble these items, make sure you have organised this in advance (it usually costs extra).

 Wrap your mattress in a dust sheet, old blanket or sheets, or you can use stretch wrap to protect it.
 Clearly label your bedding ready to unpack.
 Your bed should be one of the first priorities when arriving at your new home – if you leave it until late in the day you'll be tired and will likely get frustrated.
-Ensuring you get a decent night’s sleep in your new home should be a priority.
+Ensuring you get a decent night’s sleep in your new home is key.

-If you’re dismantling cabinets, book cases or dining tables, you will perhaps want to lay something on the floor to protect it from scratches.
+If you’re dismantling cabinets, bookcases or dining tables, lay something on the floor to protect it from scratches.
 If dismantling seems complicated, it may be best to hire removals professionals to do it for you.